Scheduling of Intermittent Query Processing: Implementation of Custom Query Scheduler over Spark

 In this model, the proposed scheduling algorithms are implemented in Custom Query Scheduler (CQS) which resides inside the Driver program.
 Let the Query details be fed to this CQS.
 In our implementation, records are stored in files that get consumed by the system at a predefined rate.
 File based inputs are widely used in many systems.
 However, we have also done experiments using Kafka based input and the same is presented in section \ref{sec_kafka_based_proc}.

 Our scheduler can run in two modes - Single Query Mode and Multi Query Mode.
+CQS consists of a Query Repository, Schedule Optimizer and Query Scheduler components.
+The Query Repository consists of the queries along with its metadata.
+Also, as the current implementation uses Spark, it consists of the spark operations which are executed for each batch and the ones which are executed as part of the final aggregation.
+The Schedule Optimizer determines the appropriate batch sizes.
+Also it keeps track of the batches processed and invokes the final aggregation once all batches of a query have been processed.
+The Query Scheduler checks for any new input and schedules its processing with the help of the Schedule Optimiser.

 In the Single Query Mode, one query at a time is fed to CQS.
 CQS computes the optimal batch sizes.
 We have used TPC-H Dataset and the details of the same is explained in Section \ref{sec_tpc_dataset}.
 Each file of Orders is about 1.2 MB and each file of Lineitem is about 5 MB.
 Other relations such as Customer, Parts, Parts Supplier, etc are considered to be static information that do not change during query execution.
 CQS is aware of the input file name and its location.
 Files for a batch are put into a sub-directory and the appropriate function which carries out the Spark Operations is invoked, to evaluate the given query.

 The intermediate results of each batch are stored in a file.
 Once all batches have been processed, another function is invoked to perform the final aggregation from these intermediate results.
 In the case of queries where the average has to be computed, as part of intermediate results sum and count are stored.
 During the final aggregation, using this sum and count, the average is computed.